Gathering in Silence

-Today’s hymn is 157 in Community of Christ Sings, “Wa Wa Wa Emimimo.”
-Sing or silently reflect on the meaning of the text as it is sung.
-Hymn number 157.
+Today’s hymn is “Amen, Siakudumisa!” number 109 in Community of Christ Sings.
+Sing or silently reflect on the meaning of the text.

 Prayers of the People

 As we enter a time of guided prayer, meditation, and musical reflection, you are invited to offer silent prayers or meditate during the moments of quiet.
-The Prayers of the People this day begin with ourselves and then, enlarging life’s circle, move outward to include those we know and love, to strangers and enemies, to the entire world, and to all of creation.
+The Prayers of the People begin with individuals and groups, then move out from this Temple of peace to include the human family and, ultimately, the planet.